-The Amazing Power of Honey as Medicine
+Medicinal Honey Recipes: The Amazing Power of Honey as Medicine

-The Amazing Power of Honey as Medicine
+Medicinal Honey Recipes: The Amazing Power of Honey as Medicine

 For this blog, we are staying true to science.
-There is credible and documented research on traditional and modern uses of honey in human diseases.
-We are looking at the research to understand the proven healing powers of honey.
+There is credible and documented research on traditional and modern uses of raw honey in human diseases.
+We are looking at the research to understand the proven healing powers of raw honey.

-In his book, The Honey Prescription, Nathaniel Altman explores the broad spectrum of medicinal uses of honey.
-Specifically, he explores how these remedies can be used safely at home and by licensed health care practitioners.
-He includes an extensive selection of honey-based recipes that can treat common health problems from burns, conjunctivitis, and ulcers to tooth decay.
+In his book, "The Honey Prescription," Nathaniel Altman delves into the extensive uses of medicinal honey.
+He explains how honey can be safely used both at home and by licensed health care practitioners.
+Altman includes a vast selection of honey-based recipes to address common health issues like burns, conjunctivitis, ulcers, and tooth decay.

 • With a centuries-old track record, It is well-documented that honey is an antibacterial agent.